xpxaxsxi/dpath/README.md

 Example:

-Aggregated size of prolog files in current directory.
+Aggregated size of prolog files in current directory level (no sub directories that is).
 Windows and Linux.

 ```
 ?- dpath:(A.pl=X),aggregate_all(sum(Sz),(dpath:(filetype(X),pathterm_atom(X,Path)),size_file(Path,Sz)),Res).